 - Part-time freelance writer and vegetarian

 - Short, frail, pale, shy, and usually polite, but sometimes mercurial and fierce

-- Don’t have a TV and don’t need one
+- Don’t have a TV and don’t plan to get one

 - Somewhat of a recluse